-3. Whilst a specialist inspector may advise the investigator(s) on the gathering of evidence, such as questions to put to witnesses or to a suspect, if a specialist has been appointed (or is intending) to act as a potential expert, s/he should remain independent of the investigation and should be seen to do so: s/he should generally not take statements as part of the investigation or attend an interview of a suspect under caution (PACE interview) - see [Operational Procedures SE157].
+3. Whilst a specialist inspector may advise the investigator/s on the gathering of evidence, such as questions to put to witnesses or to a suspect, if a specialist has been appointed (or is intending) to act as a potential expert in any future proceedings they should generally avoid taking statements as part of the investigation or attending an interview of a suspect under caution (PACE interview) if possible.
 If a specialist inspector (who is not to act as an expert) attends a PACE interview, the fact of their specialist expertise should be disclosed.

 4. Expert witnesses enjoy three privileges over ordinary witnesses of fact:

 - They may remain in court prior to giving evidence, subject to argument about disputed factual evidence they may give, in order to hear evidence of both fact and circumstance.
 The permission of the court should be sought out of courtesy;

 - They may express an opinion on matters within their field of expertise; and

 - They may refer to the works of others within their field of expertise without infringing the rules against hearsay - see the [Hearsay section].